Erty-Gamedev/multi-entity-report/README.md

 | -k, --key        | Keys that must match               |
 | -v, --value      | Values that must match             |
 | -f, --flags      | Spawnflags that must match (ALL must match unless --flags_or is used) |

+By default a partial match is used for classnames, keys and values, only the beginning of each field need to match the query (meaning the classname query "monster_alien" will match "monster_alien_controller", "monster_alien_grunt" and "monster_alien_slave").<br>
+One can change this by using `--exact` for whole term matches only.

 Various options can be used to influence the search: